OpenPj/alfresco-process-services-project-sdk/README.md

  * Runs the embedded container + H2 DB
  * Runs unit and integration tests
  * Packages both App ZIP and JAR with customization

+# Prerequisites

+ * JDK 1.8
+ * Apache Maven 3.x
+ * Access to the Alfresco Maven Enterprise Repository
+ * A valid APS license installed in your local system

 # Few things to notice

  * You can use all the APS services such as: UserService, GroupService, TenantService and so on...